Climate change and development A just transition: towards low-carbon economies and lifestyles

 The BMZ is engaged in efforts, in particular, to

-- expand the use of clean and safe forms of energy;
+- expand the use of clean, safe and affordable forms of energy;

 - create decent and sustainable jobs and establish effective social protection systems;